-The Adventures of Baron Munchausen: A member of the German nobility and the daughter on an actor set our on series of adventures in which they battle evil, converse with gods and assemble a team of elderly superheroes.
-On arrival home they defeat an invading army and a bureaucrat with a lisp.
+The Adventures of Baron Munchausen: A German nobleman joins an actor's daughter and sets out on a series of adventures.
+They battle evil, converse with gods, and assemble a team of elderly superheroes.
+Upon returning home they must defeat an invading army and a lisping bureaucrat.

 After Last Season: An inventive and groundbreaking film that dared to avert or subvert nearly every filmmaking trope in the book (as well as some that are so universal as to have been left out of the book).
 Though it starts out as a simple Slice of Life story following a group of graduate students, the plot becomes progressively darker and Mind Screwier as its protagonists discover a terrible secret while participating in a psychological experiment.